360 Huntington Avenue

 What are the specifics of your graduate education (thus far)?

 I studied for a master’s degree in theoretical computer science at the Chennai Mathematical Institute.
-Currently, I am a PhD student in Northeastern University’s College of Computer and Information Science.
+Currently, I am a PhD student in Northeastern University’s Khoury College of Computer Sciences.

 What are your research interests?